ha0rex/upd8-feedback/README.md

 # upd8-feedback
-A simple & lightweight WordPress plugin to collect your users 1-5, starrating-like feedback.
+A simple & lightweight WordPress plugin to collect your users 5 star rating like feedback.

 Just create a new form, fill in the required fields:
 <ul>